Class Lambda

 - Returns:

 - a pair of tokens that represent the start and end of this expression, to be used when giving users information about where errors have occurred.
-If the expression has been rebuilt then the boundary may be empty or it may be from the original expression.
+If the expression has been rebuilt then the boundary may be empty or it may be from the original AST.
 Intended for use in problems to trace errors back to their source.

 -